Statement on Belonging

 Graduate Studies seeks to nurture a community grounded in unity, mutual respect, and charity toward all.
 We strive to support graduate programs at Brigham Young University in the following ways:

 - We will develop policies and procedures that promote the recruitment, admission, retention, and support of all current and eligible prospective graduate students including students of color, women, and other underrepresented groups.

-- We strive to support an environment where multiple perspectives are shared, challenged, and valued for optimal learning so graduate students may become sensitive citizens and ambassadors, informed and aware of both diversity and culture, helping to make our BYU community and the broader communities in which they live more just, unified, and inclusive.
+- We strive to support an environment where multiple perspectives are shared, examined, and valued for optimal learning so graduate students may become respectful citizens and ambassadors, informed and aware of both diversity and culture, helping to make our BYU community and the broader communities in which they live more just, unified, and inclusive.